DeanKelly751/MCD-Pipeline-/README.md

   NAME                                                               DESIRED   CURRENT   READY   AGE replicaset.apps/codecoapp-operator-controller-manager-8664b86964   1         1         1       11s
 ```

+**Note IV:** For _STATUS_ errors, inspect if the error is not related to the access to your registry.
+For example, if the error message refers to the correct registry or registry URL, and if your credentials are working.

 The pod should be in _Running_ state and ready